<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 "Gelcoat" is a funky word to describe the surface of a fiberglass pool.
 Personally, it makes me think of the expensive nail polish option in a salon.
 Plus, "gel" sounds like it'll be soft and squishy—not the ideal texture for a pool.
 So what gives?
 What is a gelcoat, really?

-Here at River Pools, we specialize in fiberglass pools.
-Between manufacturing and installing them, we know them inside and out (literally).
+Here at River Pools, we specialize in fiberglass pools, so we know them inside and out (literally).
 We want to share our knowledge so that you can be fully informed when you make that big pool decision for you and your family.

 Let's start at the beginning: the gelcoat surface.